Financial Responsibility is one of the most important lessons kids need to learn. But if parents do not take the time to teach them, who will?

 Each Sunday evening is Pay Day.
 We don’t just add up what they’ve earned and pay them.
 Nope!
 We get them involved in the process!!

-This is the hardest part of payday for our children.
-It is very difficult for them to have to give us back the money they just earned.
+Fines are the hardest part of payday for our children.
+It is difficult for them to have to give us back the money they just earned.
 However, this is teaching them a valuable lesson — there are costs associated with doing the wrong things in life.
 We hope that this is helping instill morals and values that are so important.

 HOW THEY SPEND